-First of all, Taekwondo helps girls and women to test themselves.
-We often ask ourselves the question “What am I really made of?”
+First of all, Taekwondo helps girls and women test themselves.
+We often ask ourselves: “What am I really made of?”.
 Heading into the training hall is a way to find out, and the answer is almost always “I am more than I thought I was.”
-Perseverance, determination, and toughness are all skills that are not only developed through training in Taekwondo, but very often they are qualities that were there all along – we just need ways to discover that about ourselves.
+Perseverance, determination, and toughness are skills that are not only developed through Taekwondo training, but very often are qualities that were there all along – we just need ways to discover them within ourselves.
 Taekwondo teaches us to realize how strong we are, and that’s especially important for girls and women.

-Girls who were once shy and had low self esteem come out of our Taekwondo training classes in Brisbane feeling empowered and ready to take on new challenges.
+Girls who were once shy and had low self-esteem come out of our Taekwondo training classes in Brisbane feeling empowered and ready to take on new challenges.
 We all want to reach our potential as people, but we don’t always know how to do it.
 Taekwondo offers a road map that shows women and girls how to get there.

-Another reason for girls and women to take up martial arts is self defense.
-Women are simply at a higher risk for attack than men are, from both strangers and in close relationships.
-Developing self awareness, self esteem and self defense skills can be the difference in positive outcome and a negative one.
+Another reason for girls and women to take up martial arts is self-defence.
+Women are simply at a higher risk of attack than men, from both strangers and from within close relationships.
+Developing self-awareness, self-esteem and self-defence skills can be the difference in positive outcome and a negative one.

-Many women think there is no point to them learning self defense skills because they’ll never overpower an attacker.
+Many women think there is no point in learning self-defence skills because they’ll never overpower an attacker.
 That might be the case, but techniques aren’t about overpowering and Taekwondo offers a set of skills that will allow women and girls to be the masters of themselves and their environment.
-The punches and kicks, those fighting techniques that you learn in Taekwondo class aren’t choreographed dance moves, they’re actual fighting moves that can be effective if you are attacked.
+The punches and kicks you learn in your Brisbane Taekwondo class aren’t choreographed dance moves; they’re actual fighting moves that can be effective if you are attacked.
 There are right ways and wrong ways to throw a punch and to kick, and in order to do these well you have to be properly trained.
 Being safe isn’t about outward strength, it’s about mastering some techniques that you can use and understanding how to be aware of your environment so that you avoid attacks.

-Although the physical expression of Taekwondo is punching, kicking, striking and other defense skills, this practice is not about fighting an opponent.
+Although the physical expression of Taekwondo is punching, kicking, striking and other defence skills, this practice is not about fighting an opponent.
 Instead, as we see during our Brisbane Taekwondo classes, it’s about challenging yourself and finding what it takes to be a winner in life, and that applies to HER as well as to HIM!